analogdevicesinc/ai8x-synthesis/docs/Windows.md

 Several applications and packages are needed.
 Some of the installation steps may require administrator privileges.

-#### Microcontroller SDK
+#### Analog Devices MSDK

-Install the [Microcontroller SDK](https://www.analog.com/en/design-center/evaluation-hardware-and-software/software/software-download?swpart=SFW0010820A) for MAX78000/MAX78002.
+Install the [Analog Devices MSDK](https://www.analog.com/en/design-center/evaluation-hardware-and-software/software/software-download?swpart=SFW0010820A) for MAX78000/MAX78002.

 ![maximsdk](maximsdk.png)